 Throughout the time from the 60s to the 90s the area near the Interstate expanded.
 Restaurants and gasoline stations were constructed.
 In the 1990s there was an increase in new construction.
 In this time Stuart saw three new fast food establishments, joining the two already there.
 Two new motels were added (bringing the Stuart total to four).

 Stuart has seen quite a bit of development in recent years.
 A new City Hall and Library was constructed at 119 E Front Street.
 Work was done to renovate the exteriors of many buildings in the downtown area.
 This facade project brought a historic, yet still fresh, appearance to many local businesses.
-Currently, Division and 2nd Streets are being replaced in the downtown area to bring a new, high-quality street and sidewalk area to the downtown.
+Division and 2nd Streets have been replaced in the downtown area to bring a fresh street and sidewalk area to the downtown.
+Three housing developments have been put together on the east edge of town, bringing many new homes to the area.
+Karl Chevrolet has built an extensive expansion to their business over by the interstate.
+Stuart has put in a lot of work to constantly improve, and there are surely many good things to come.

 For more about current and future development projects, view the SEED page (Stuart Enterprise for Economic Development).